-A student must then identify a group of three (or more) faculty members who can provide guidance in the development of the thesis.
+A student must then identify a group of three (or more) faculty members, at least one of whom is a Heinz faculty member, and at least two of whom are Carnegie Mellon faculty members, who can provide guidance in the development of the thesis.
 This group acts as the student's dissertation advisory committee.
 Typically, the faculty member providing the primary intellectual leadership will serve as Chair.
 For the Heinz only students, the Chair or the co-Chair must be a member of the Heinz faculty.
 In exceptional cases, students can petition to have the Chair of their committee to be someone from outside the Heinz Faculty.
 In those cases, someone from the Heinz faculty must be deeply familiar with the student's work.
 Other members should be chosen to maximize input on the substantive and methodological issues of the thesis.
 For the joint students, at least one faculty member on the Advisory Committee must have an appointment in the Heinz College, and at least two must have appointments at Carnegie Mellon.
 The student should give the names of this advisory committee to the Ph.D.
 Program Coordinator.
 The Ph.D.
 Committee may suggest some changes in the proposed advisory committee.
 As the student's thesis research evolves or faculty staffing changes, it may be appropriate to add members to the advisory committee or to drop members from the advisory committee.
 Any changes should be made promptly and at the student's initiative.
 With any changes, the relevant faculty members and the Ph.D. committee should be informed.